Laurie Sprayregen, President

 Ellen Rachlin, Treasurer

-Ellen Rachlin spent her career in finance, most recently as a Managing Director at J.P.
+Ellen Rachlin is a partner at Blue Leaf Ventures.
+Prior to joining Blue Leaf, Ellen was a Managing Director at J.P.
 Morgan Private Bank.
-Prior to joining JPM in 2012, Ellen worked for 10 years at Mariner Investment Group, LLC as the lead Portfolio Manager for their Fund of Funds products.
+Before joining JPM in 2012, Ellen worked for 10 years at Mariner Investment Group, LLC as the lead Portfolio Manager for their Fund of Funds products.
 In that role, Ellen oversaw the investment and risk management processes and also served on the firm’s Investment Committee.
 Previously, Ellen worked in a variety of different capacities at several Wall Street firms, including Citibank, where she traded fixed income arbitrage, and SG Warburg, where she managed fixed income sales into the Americas.
 She has written several chapters for financial textbooks edited by Frank J. Fabozzi on economics and investment management, as well as other articles for finance journals, including The Journal of Investing.
 She holds an A.B. economics degree from Cornell University, an M.B.A. in finance from the University of Chicago, and an M.A. in Creative Writing from Antioch University.

 Ronda Lubin, Secretary